 This 9-hole golf course, over-seeing the town of Richmond and the St-Francis river, offers golfers a magnificent view of the area and a challenging, well-kept course.

 Several tournaments are organised throughout the summer season.
 Banquet and reception room available.

 Open Saturdays from 9 am until 1:30 pm

-A new outdoor pavilion and picnic area was built in 2013 thanks to a partnership with the municipality of the Canton de Melbourne and of the ” pacte rural du CLD du Val-St-François “, and will enable the market to hold social and cultural activities.
+Thanks to a partnership with the municipality of the Canton of Melbourne and participation of the CLD du Val-St-François, the new outdoor pavilion and picnic area built in 2013, is allowing the holding of social and cultural activities.

 Access road : 55, exit 88, route 116